-Problem: In 1997, despite having a lower incarceration rate than the average state, Alaska was still seeing an increase in the amount of prisoners going through the system.
-Over the last 10 years spending on corrections increased by almost 87%.
+Over the last 15 years, Alaska has increased its corrections spending by almost 87%.
 By 2007, Alaska had five times the prison population that they had had in 1981, and spending had doubled.
-A significant factor in the increases was the incredibly high recidivism rate.
-Almost half of previous offenders go on to commit another crime.
-This places Alaska as the state with the worst recidivism rate across the nation.
+A significant, contributing factor to this population surge was the incredibly high recidivism rate, which places Alaska as a state with one of the worst recidivism rates in the country.

-Solution: In 2014, Governor Parnell signed Senate Bill 64 into law which aimed for increasing the treatment and rehabilitation of non-violent offenders.
-SB64, also established a Criminal Justice Commission, helping facilitate these non-violent offenders who went through rehabilitation back into the state.
-In July of 2016, Senate Bill 91 passed with large bipartisan majorities in both chambers and was signed into law Governor Bill Walker.
-SB 91 prioritizes prison space for violent offenders while limiting incarceration of non-violent offenders.
-It will also expand discretionary parole capacity and strengthen probation and parole supervision.
-The bill also states Alaska will reinvest almost $100 million into critical needs, which includes pretrial supervision, substance abuse programs, reentry support, and violence prevention programming and victim services.
+In 2014, former Governor Sean Parnell (R) signed legislation that aimed to increase the treatment and rehabilitation of non-violent offenders and established a Criminal Justice Commission, helping facilitate these non-violent offenders who went through rehabilitation back into the state.
+Under former Governor Bill Walker (I)’s leadership in 2016, a measure was passed to prioritize prison space for violent offenders, expand discretionary parole capacity, and strengthen probation and parole supervision.
+The bill also intended to reinvest almost $100 million into critical needs, which includes pretrial supervision, substance abuse programs, reentry support, and violence prevention programming and victim services.